Time Dependent First-Order Mean Field Games with Neumann Boundary Conditions: Uniqueness and Main Theorem

-Mean Field Game (MFG) theory, introduced by Lasry and Lions \cite{ll1,ll2,ll3} and independently by Caines, Huang, and Malham\'e \cite{Caines1}, describes non-cooperative differential games involving many players or agents.
-Agents are rational and seek to minimize a cost functional that depends on the distribution of the whole population.
-When the player count is high, we study a system of partial differential equations (PDEs) resulting from the macroscopic approximation of these games.
-This system comprises a Hamilton-Jacobi equation for the value function $u$ associated with the cost functional of the generic player and a transport or Fokker-Planck equation for the law of the population, $m$.
+Mean Field Game (MFG) theory, introduced by Lasry and Lions \cite{ll1,ll2,ll3} and independently by Caines, Huang, and Malham\'e \cite{Caines1}, describes non-cooperative differential games with numerous agents, finding applications in diverse fields such as economics, finance, crowd dynamics, and social sciences.
+When the number of agents is large, modeling individual strategies becomes impractical.
+To address this, we use a macroscopic approximation of the game, leading to a system of partial differential equations (PDEs).
+A key feature of this framework is that it ensures each agent acts rationally by accounting for their personal goals and the expected behavior of the entire population.
+Agents optimally choose their actions by anticipating future costs and considering how the actions of others will impact the system.
+For instance, agents may avoid congested areas to minimize travel costs or choose quicker exits when fewer agents are nearby.
+This system comprises a Hamilton--Jacobi equation for the value function $u$ associated with the cost functional of the generic agent and a transport or Fokker--Planck equation for the law of the population, $m$.

+This paper provides the first rigorous examination of first-order MFGs with Neumann boundary conditions in a time-dependent setting, addressing a significant gap in the literature.
+Boundary conditions play a crucial role in crowd modeling, particularly in determining how individual agents interact with the environment at domain edges.
+In real-world scenarios, such as the flow of people into or out of a venue, these conditions are essential for accurately representing crowd dynamics.
+They determine factors like entry and exit rates, restrictions on movement in certain areas, and population behavior at physical barriers, entrances, or exits.

 A substantial portion of the theoretical work in MFG research has been dedicated to topics such as well-posedness, solution regularity, and long-time behavior.
-Meanwhile, while a significant part of the literature considers the periodic setting, boundary conditions, including reflecting, invariance, state constraints, and Dirichlet conditions, are vital in applications.
-For instance, reflecting conditions correspond to situations where agents cannot leave the domain, $\Omega$, due to the presence of a wall or a barrier at the boundary or due to economic or financial constraints, see \cite{moll}.
-When the players are not allowed to leave the domain, state constraint conditions arise, a case studied in the first-order setting in \cite{CaCaCa2018}.
-Another natural possibility is the Dirichlet case, which corresponds to exit costs in the boundary, see \cite{CampiFischer}.
+While much of the literature focuses on the periodic setting, boundary conditions, including Dirichlet, reflecting, invariance, and state constraint conditions, are vital in applications.